informationretrievalunit/treeminder/README.md

+# how to use?
+- just open build/index.html in your favorite browser (and hopefully it won't mess up with the visuals)
+- to use a local resource with relative path, put it in the same folder as index.html and use ./fileNameHere.fileExtensionHere
+- you can delete things other than the build folder, since the rest are meant for developers, and you can change name of the build folder if you need too

 # treeminder
 a free mind mapping tool, which is designed to especially help noting down possibilities, seeing outcomes, and making decisions